-Happy Birthday, here's hoping all your birthdays have extraneous disembodied limbs!
+Happy Birthday!
+Here's hoping all your birthdays have extraneous disembodied limbs!

 I'd like to say the problem is getting better...

-It certainly seems like the more people who color, the more incentive stamp companies have to churn out lots of good quality images especially designed for realistic colorers.
+In a perfect world, the more people who color, the more incentive stamp companies have to churn out lots of good quality images especially designed for realistic colorers.

 When you find a good company, a good artist, a good line of stamp images- spread the word.
 We're all on the lookout for great new images!

-Plus, your financial support tells companies to make more colorable images and to dump the stuff that will never color up well.
+Uour support tells companies to make more colorable images and to dump the stuff that will never color up well.